agct2019/agct/Version_2/README.md

 Some graphs take a while to compute.
 Please be patient.

 ## Building
+Open the Eclipse project in /Version_2/AGCT2alpha.
+There will be unresolved imports, but the program should compile and run nevertheless.

 You must compile with Java Development Kit 1.8 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 ## License